 You will indeed need a good collection of mics to equip your studio.
 This is a significant expense for many people.
 However, before you get discouraged, consider whether modeling technology could help you realize your dreams.

-Slate’s approach to this technology is those home studios are provided with an entire system, including mic, preamp, and plug-in.
+Slate’s approach to this technology is that studios are provided with an entire system, including mic, preamp, and plug-in.
 This ensures the integrity of the audio signal.
-The result should be more similar to the original mics.
+The result should be more similar to the audio characteristics of the original microphones.

 We can explore a whole new world by switching between mic models.
 They are entirely in line with our expectations and very distinctive.
 It’s an attractive package with so many options.

 - Multifunctionality is more significant than one mic.

 - It’s affordable

 - There is no highpass filter in analog chains.

 To provide a high-frequency response, condenser microphones rely heavily on their fragile diaphragms.
 They sound amazing until they are dropped, kicked, soaked in beer, or left out in the rain.
 Many people spend their lives in a safe place, such as a studio.